Anolis gundlachi: Territoriality

 Males display territorial behavior by patrolling around their territory and defend their perch against other A. gundlachi males.
 Body condition is not a significant predictor of territory and home range size in male A. gundlachi.

 Field observations from 2015 to 2016 also found that females display territorial behavior as well, though with smaller home ranges than male A. gundlachi.
 Female body condition does not correlate to territory sizes.
 One hypothesis states that larger territories invite a greater risk of predation, particularly for females.
 This suggests that the size of a territory should not be the sole consideration towards its value: territory location and its circumscribed resources may contribute to territory selection and defense as well.
 A second hypothesis states that larger territories invite a greater risk of predation, particularly for females.
 Females also exhibited high site fidelity with aggressive behaviors towards other A. gundlachi individuals encroaching upon that territory.
 Additionally, female A. gundlachi exhibited push-up behavior, which is hypothesized to be a display of ownership of a territory.
 Aggressive behavior relating to territoriality in female A. gundlachi did occur at a lower rate than aggressive territorial behavior in males.

 Ecology

 Diet

 A. gundlachi is mainly an insectivore, eating large insects and arthropods.
 However, this lizard is known to have powerful jaws and has been observed to eat other anoles, small frogs, and snails.
 Other prey includes ants, sowbugs, and mayflies.

 Predators

-Predators of the A. gundlachi include the Puerto Rican boa, the common coqui, and the Puerto Rican lizard cuckoo.
+Predators of A. gundlachi include the Puerto Rican boa, the common coqui, and the Puerto Rican lizard cuckoo.

 The presence of these predators makes their defense mechanisms essential to their survival.

-Diseases and Parasites
+Diseases and parasites

 The malarial parasite Plasmodium commonly infects lizards as hosts.
 In particular, P. floridense and P. azurophilium exploit A. gundlachi as shown in a study where 30% of individuals captured in a 2000 study had active parasitic infections from these two species.
 Percentage of lizards infected can vary between sex and body size so that males are infected more than females.